1970 Draft Constitution of China: Contents

 The preface mentions the "continuing the revolution under the dictatorship of the proletariat".
-It mentions "proletarian dictatorship", replacing the "people's dictatorship" in the 1954 constitution, as many as six times.
+It mentions "proletarian dictatorship", replacing the people's democratic dictatorship in the 1954 constitution, as many as six times.

-Article 1 says "The People's Republic of China is a socialist state under the dictatorship of the proletariat, led by the working class (through the Chinese Communist Party) and based on the worker-peasant alliance."; the 1954 constitution referred to the PRC as a "people's democratic state".
+Article 1 says "The People's Republic of China is a socialist state under the dictatorship of the proletariat, led by the working class (through the Chinese Communist Party) and based on the worker-peasant alliance."; the 1954 constitution referred to the PRC as a people's democratic state.

 Article 2 says "Chairman Mao Zedong is the great leader of the people of all ethnic groups in the country, the head of the dictatorship of the proletariat in our country, and the supreme commander of the whole country and the whole army.
 Vice Chairman Lin Biao is Chairman Mao's close comrade-in-arms and successor, and the deputy commander-in-chief of the whole country and the whole army."
-The title "head of the dictatorship of the proletariat would've given Mao head of state-like status.
+The title "head of the dictatorship of the proletariat" would have effectively made Mao the constitutionally-defined head of state.

 Article 16 says "The National People's Congress is the highest state organ of power under the leadership of the Chinese Communist Party".
 Article 17 says "The powers of the National People's Congress are: to amend the Constitution, to enact laws, to appoint and remove the Premier and members of the State Council based on the proposal of the Central Committee of the Chinese Communist Party, to approve the national economic plan, the state budget and final accounts, and other powers that the National People's Congress believes it should exercise".
-These amendments would have dramatically curtailed the powers of the NPC compared to the 1954 constitution and given its proposing and decision-making powers to the CCP Central Committee, leaving it only with the powers to "approve", rendering the NPC as a complete rubber stamp body.
+These amendments would have dramatically curtailed the powers of the NPC compared to the 1954 constitution and given its proposing and decision-making powers to the CCP Central Committee, leaving it only with the powers to "approve" its resolutions, rendering the NPC as a complete constitutionally-defined rubber stamp body.

-Article 18 gives the functions of the head of state to the Standing Committee of the National People's Congress, as the state chairman position was abolished.
+Article 18 assigns duties typically relegated to a head of state to the Standing Committee of the National People's Congress, as the state chairman position was abolished.
 It also similarly curtailed the powers of the NPC Standing Committee, including over-supervising the election of NPC delegates, supervising the State Council, the Supreme People's Court, and the Supreme People's Procuratorate, powers to revoke resolutions of the State Council or local governments, electing or removing the vice premiers, state councillors, secretary-general and members of the State Council, and deciding on the declaration of a state of war, on general or partial mobilization or martial law.
 The name of the NPCSC chair is also renamed in Chinese (from 委员长 to 主任) to a lesser title.